 You know how it is.
-You'll be up for your undergrad, you'll be halfway through second year, and once you've settled into uni life, a spanner gets thrown into the works.
+You'll be up for your undergrad, you'll be halfway through the second year, and once you've settled into uni life, a spanner gets thrown into the works.
 A lady from PWC comes in to talk on 'sandwich placements', there's whispers or an exotic year in industry, and somebody's dad tells you that the thing is better than education.
 Add to the mix phrases like 'good salary' and 'student for longer', and a placement year can start sound mighty appealing.
-It's not right for anyone, however, and once you've done three months of merchandising at L'Oreal, it's pretty tough to rescind you and re-enroll into the academic year.
+It's not right for anyone, however, and once you've done three months of merchandising at L'Oreal, it's pretty tough to rescind you and re-enrol into the academic year.
 So it's best that you know what you're getting into before you commit to one.
-And by know, we mean read this article, or course.
+And by know, we mean to read this article or course.

 When to take a placement year

 Frankly, if you're in your second year of struggle between two career paths, then you're already way ahead of the game.
 It is estimated that only 5% of people are in the first job that they do not know what they want to do.
 Having a year in the industry means that you'll be able to gain a clearer idea of what at least one of your options and recommendations on a day-to-day basis, and if you find yourself loving your placement year, then the decision has probably been made for you.